 SQL VARA objects retrieve values from external databases using SQL statements.

-To be able to define SQLI VARA objects, the following must be true:
+To be able to define SQL VARA objects, the following must be true:

 A DB Service Agent for variables must be available that is individually configured and started.
 This Agent cannot be used to execute database jobs and events.
 For more information, see Installing the Agent for Database Variables.